linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 Several studies find that the correlations between real estate and stocks, real

-estate and bonds, and real estate and cash suggest that real estate can play a

-significant role in a mixed-asset portfolio.
-[4] Recall the underlying principle

-- f portfolio diversification and risk reduction as set forth by Markowitz and explained in chapter 13.
-When two imperfectly related assets (i.e., having a correlation coefficient less than 1.0) are included in a portfolio, there is an

-- pportunity to construct a portfolio that has a higher expected return at each level of risk, or equivalently, to reduce risk for a given level of expected
+estate and bonds, and real estate and cash suggest that real estate can play a significant role in a mixed-asset portfolio.
+[4] Recall the underlying principle of portfolio diversification and risk reduction as set forth by Markowitz and explained in chapter 13.
+When two imperfectly related assets (i.e., having a correlation coefficient less than 1.0) are included in a portfolio, there is an opportunity to construct a portfolio that has a higher expected return at each level of risk, or equivalently, to reduce risk for a given level of expected

 return.
 The risk is the portfolio's standard deviation.
 When the expected